 T-Mobile Cell Phone Plans

 So which is the clear winner of this section, Sprint or T-Mobile?
 While there is something for everyone, the data amounts in T-Mobile's plans are rather mediocre in comparison to Sprint's data plans and is slightly more expensive.
-That being said, the 4G LTE data is faster.
+That being said, T-Mobile LTE data is faster.
 Due to affordability, Sprint wins, but when it comes to plan selection, T-Mobile is the victor.

 Read More: You can compare prepaid plans from all carriers here.

-Sprint vs T-Mobile Family Plans
+Sprint vs T-Mobile: The Family Plans

 When businesses consider gaining the loyalty of a customer, they should take into account the customer's family.
 And what better way to accomplish that than to introduce family plans?